vc27/Documentation/Code Guidlines.md

 ### Addons directory
 In this documentation we assume that the cms does not have a library initiation process or auto loading.
 The process described blow is more manual than it needs to be, but it is in place to assure usability in all environments.
 This process is also used in order to keep it _simple_.

-The addons directory will consist of on file. initiate-addons.php With in that file you will find all the includes wrapped within an if statement that checks for a constant.
+The addons directory will consist of one file: initiate-addons.php.
+Within that file you will find all the includes wrapped within an if statement which checks for a constant.
 This process ensures that the code is not added twice.

 ### Addons follow a design pattern
 Each addon should follow the same design pattern.